 I’m also FINALLY seeing some traction on some of my other affiliate networks.
 This actually makes sense to me – I think a lot of folks are planning their Spring Break trips right now, and I’m thrilled about it.
 I’m so happy for them.
 Enjoy your spring breaks, everyone!
 Spring breaks for all!

-I will say, however, that I’m still doing WAY better with individual affiliate partnerships than I am with mass affiliate networks like CJ and ShareASale … maybe it’s just the sites I’m linking to, maybe they’re too commonly linked to/advertised and my cookies are getting overwritten.
+I will say, however, that I’m still doing WAY better with individual affiliate partnerships than I am with mass affiliate networks … maybe it’s just the sites I’m linking to, maybe they’re too commonly linked to/advertised and my cookies are getting overwritten.
 Still trying to figure that out.

 AWIN continues to be my best Affiliate Network by far.
 Especially since I’ve realized that if I wait like, a month, and then go back and check how much I earned, it tends to double.
 It takes a while for things to get approved in AWIN and I definitely haven’t been accounting for that.